The Problem

 }The fallback does three things right:

-- Explains what happened — "couldn't load" is honest without being technical
+- Says what happened: "couldn't load" is plain without getting technical

-- Provides an alternative — the direct Calendly link always works
+- Offers a way through: the direct Calendly link always works

-- Tracks the event — analytics tells you how often users hit the fallback, which informs whether 8 seconds is the right timeout
+- Records the event: analytics tells me how often users hit the fallback, which is what tells me whether 8 seconds is the right timeout

 Lazy Loading the Embed

-The iframe itself is lazy-loaded with an IntersectionObserver.
-No point fetching Calendly's JavaScript until the user scrolls near the booking section:
+The iframe itself is lazy-loaded with an IntersectionObserver, since there's no point fetching Calendly's JavaScript until the user scrolls near the booking section:

 useEffect(() => {